The Five-Minute Retirement Plan

 The "five-minute retirement plan" is where retirement planning begins -- it requires pausing for just a few minutes to create your own definition -- after which, the longer, quantitative, and less important portion of planning begins.
 In other words, think of the definition as your "master plan" and the number crunching as a separate creation of subordinate details to achieve it.

 So, how does one formulate the "five-minute retirement plan?"
-Of course, as you might guess, that is something only you can create for yourself; however, I can offer some limited guidance by suggesting what "conventional wisdom" to avoid:
+Of course, as you might guess, this is something only you can create for yourself; however, I can offer some limited guidance by suggesting what "conventional wisdom" to avoid:

-- Any definition of retirement should not include the word, "rich," unless that word is defined for the individual as well.
+Any definition of retirement should not include the word, "rich," unless that word is defined for the individual as well.

-- "Financial freedom" is another trap.
+"Financial freedom" is another trap.
 How do you define freedom?
-We are
+We are never absolutely "free" of finance unless we have zero assets and zero liabilities.
+Think about that.

 So, by this point, you may be tempted to ask, "OK, Mr. brilliant 'Financial Philosopher,' what's your 'definition' of retirement?"
 As you may guess, I would never suggest that my definition should be yours; but, approximately two years ago, I defined retirement as follows: